-Today I’m sharing with you a list of Latin-inspired recipes you can add to your Thanksgiving menu this year!
+Today I'm sharing a list of Latin-inspired recipes you can add to your Thanksgiving menu this year!

 This delicious menu consists of an appetizer, two mains, a couple of side dishes, and dessert for a small crowd.

-After are the recipe ideas, check out my tips for making your Thanksgiving dinner experience easier.
+After the recipe ideas, check out my tips for making your Thanksgiving dinner experience easier.

 Thanksgiving Dinner Recipe Ideas